-We have been granted a deadline extension until MAY 1st, 2014 to raise the funds necessary to preserve a portion of the Willow Run Bomber Plant as a NEW home for the Yankee Air Museum!
+MAY 1st, 2014 is the FINAL deadline to raise the funds necessary to preserve a small portion of the Willow Run Bomber Plant, home of the original Rosie the Riveter, as a NEW home for the Yankee Air Museum!

 Although demolition of much of the Willow Run Bomber Plant has already begun, “our” portion and our Campaign are not affected.
-We have earned additional time to save a section of the historic plant as the NEW home of the Yankee Air Museum, by continuing to make great strides toward our fundraising goal!
-But the ongoing redevelopment of the property makes May 1st, 2014 a firm deadline.
+The success of the campaign so far has earned us additional time to save a section of the historic plant, but time is running out… the ongoing redevelopment of the property makes May 1st, 2014 a firm deadline.

-Demolition of “our” portion of the plant will be delayed until spring 2014 to allow us more time to raise funds.
-Read more about the planned redevelopment of Willow Run as a connected vehicle research center here.
+Redevelopment of the Willow Run property as a connected vehicle research center is currently underway.
 Our vision of the Yankee Air Museum housed in a preserved portion of the Plant would complete the picture of a revitalizing cluster of community assets at Willow Run, with the history and future of American transportation technology showcased side by side.

 Why is the Willow Run Bomber Plant so Important?